ambernguy5/bioe131-finalproj24/README.md

 # 4. 3D Protein Viewer Plugin
 Download the protein viewer plugin using User Interface on genome browser. *ADD instructions for downloading the 3D protein viewer.

+1. On the jbrowse open the tools dropdown and click on plugin store.
+2. On the plugin store, scroll to Protein 3d by Colin Diesh and click install.
+3. When annotation track is open, hover over a protein, and right click.
+Click "Launch protein view"
+4. When Protein view is up, click manual UniProt entry.
+Input the following UniProt ID.
+   a.
+85YJ-  Env BG505 SOSIP-HT2 bound to two CD4
+   b.
+6MEO - gp120 bound to CD4 and CCR5
+   c.
+6HAK- RT bound to dsRNA
+   d.
+6URI- Nef bound to CD4 and AP2
+   e.
+7U0F- Rev bound tom tubulin ring
+   f.
+6CYT- Tat bound to AFF4, P-TEFb, and TAR loop
+   g.
+8FVJ- Vif bound to APOBEC3H, CBF-beta, ELOB, ELOC, and CUL5 dimer
+   h.
+6XQJ: Vpr bound to hHR23A (NMR)
+   i.
+4P6Z: Vpu bound to BST2 and AP1